damusss/mili/guide/animation.md

 # `ABAnimation`

 The `ABAnimation` object is a wrapper for the `Animator` object to easily control an animation from value A to value B. You can use the `goto_a`, `goto_b` and `flip_direction` methods to manage the animation flow.
 Some methods and properties are added as a shortcut to the animator instance.
 Note that `update_all` will also update this objects.

+# `StepsAnimation`

+The `StepsAnimation` object is a wrapper for the `Animator` object similar to the `ABAnimation` object but more generic, allowing the animation to seemingly transition between any number of steps.
+Use the `goto` method to start the animation towards a value.
+Some methods and properties are added as a shortcut to the animator instance.
+Note that `update_all` will also update this objects.

+# `StatusAnimation`

+The `StatusAnimation` object is a wrapper for the `Animator` object similar to the `StepsAnimation` object where the steps are the values of the three possible element statuses.
+It is useful to automatically trasition to a different value when the element is hovered or pressed.
+To update the status you need to call the `status_update` method or use the **update ID system**.
+Some methods and properties are added as a shortcut to the animator instance.
+Note that `update_all` will also update this objects.